 Colorado has recently made weed legal in Colorado, both medically and recreationally, on the brighter side of the spectrum.
 Dispensaries are popping up everywhere, and there’s no shortage of opportunities to get your hands on some Cannabis when you need it.
-The question then becomes how much do you need?
-It seems counterintuitive to take more than you need in fear of having metabolites appear during a drug test.
-Keep in mind, though: once you have cannabinoids within your system, you will have them for a while.
-That means if you take too much and experience unwanted side effects, realize that while they may wear off, it could be a few days or weeks before the cannabinoids leave your system naturally.
+The question then becomes, how much do you need?
+It seems counterintuitive to take more than you need for fear of having metabolites appear during a drug test.
+Remember, once you have cannabinoids within your system, you will have them for a while.
+If you take too much and experience unwanted side effects, realize that while they may wear off, it could be a few days or weeks before the cannabinoids leave your system naturally.

-Be sure to check out Colorado’s recreational and medical marijuana shops near you, such as Colorado Harvest Company.
+Check out Colorado’s recreational and medical marijuana shops, such as The Stone Dispensary.